Swift + UIKit with Scenes

 The SDK is now installed!
 Run your app on a real device (the SDK will not work in a simulator) and the introduction screen will appear on the first run.
 You can then shake or take a screenshot to capture the video content and send a report.

-If you have any issues, head to the section.
+If you have any issues, head to the Troubleshooting section.